 (For what it is worth, Judaism teaches that four-cornered garments can be tacked together under the armpits, and can even have a sleeve.
 However, at least according to the rabbis, the sides of such a four-cornered garment must also be open to almost to the armpit, or they say it no longer qualifies as a four-cornered garment.)

 The Himation: A Greek Name for the Simlah

 The simlah was still used in Yeshua’s time, although in Greek it was called a himation (ἱμάτια).
 The himation (simlah) was not worn while working in the first century either, because in Matthew 24:18, Yeshua says that when we see the Abomination of Desolation set up, he who is working in the field should not go back to get his clothes.
-The Greek for clothes here is himation (simlah).
+The Greek word for clothes is himation (simlah).

 Mattityahu (Matthew) 24:18

 18 “And let him who is in the field not go back to get his clothes.”